 Not only does St. Petersburg have absolutely stunning beaches, but it’s a treasure trove of museums, historic hotels, and a really vibrant local community that loves Florida and loves St. Petersburg.

-Start by a visit to the Salvador Dali museum, one of the world’s largest collections of the weird and wonderful melting clocks that Dali was so fond of.
+Start with a visit to the Salvador Dalí Museum, one of the world’s largest collections of the weird and wonderful melting clocks that Dalí was so fond of.

 Continue your artist’s day out at the Museum of Fine Arts, or go get some sun in your face as you drive along the Sunshine Skyway Bridge or wander along the St. Pete Pier.

-Don’t miss a visit to the Don Cesar, a quirky pink hotel that is as lavish inside as it is out, and explore the white sandy shores of St. Pete Beach (about a 15 minute drive from downtown St. Petersburg).
+Don’t miss a visit to The Don CeSar, a quirky pink hotel that is as lavish inside as it is out, and explore the white sandy shores of St. Pete Beach (about a 15 minute drive from downtown).

 8. Crystal River

 Distance from Orlando to Crystal River by car: 86 miles, 1 hour and 30 minutes